adjust/dev-docs/docs/windows/configuration/preinstalled.md

    :end-before: Snippet end
    :::

 3. Build and run your app.
-If you have logging enabled, you should see a message in your log
+If you have logging enabled, you should see a message in your log:

    ```
    Default tracker: 'abc123'.